You are here

 C'est une arnaque!
 How to avoid EDF scams

-EDF - sign up and more information Call 09 87 67 37 93 or ask for a free callback, Monday through Friday from 8:30 am to 8 pm & Saturday from 9:30 am to 6 pm, to speak to an English-speaking customer service agent and open an energy account on the EDRF / Enedis in your name.
+Get your energy account set up in France Call 09 87 67 37 93 or ask for a free callback, Monday through Friday from 8:30 am to 8 pm & Saturday from 9:30 am to 6 pm, to speak to an English-speaking customer service agent and open an energy account with a French provider on the Enedis network in your name.
 If possible, make sure you have a French IBAN and French phone number ready before the call.

 As a foreign resident in France, you may feel like an easy target for scams, as you are less familiar with the language and the lay of the land.
 Fortunately, scams are fairly easy to avoid, as long as you stay alert and aware of the following advice.